-Mali is among the ten countries with the highest number of malaria cases and deaths (3% of the global cases and deaths and 7% of cases in West Africa).
-From 2015 to 2018, cases plateaued at between 387 and 391 per 1000 of the population at risk while deaths fell by 30% from 0.89 to 0.62 per 1000 of the population at risk.
+Malaria is the primary cause of morbidity and mortality in Mali.
+Globally, Mali is among the ten countries with the highest number of malaria cases and deaths (3% of the global cases and deaths, and 6% of cases in West Africa).
+From 2016 to 2019, cases fell 13%, from 384 to 334 per 1000 of the population at risk, while deaths fell by 21% from 0.76 to 0.59 per 1000 of the population at risk.

 The impact of malaria on children under five years of age in Mali is high.
-Mali has the 2nd highest level of severe anaemia among children under five years of age.1 Over 40% of children who reported having a fever were not brought for care and less than 30% of the children brought for care were tested for malaria.
-To reduce the burden of malaria in the country, the high burden, high impact approach was introduced in November 2019.1
+Mali has the 2nd highest level of severe anaemia among children under five years of age.
+Over 40% of children who reported having a fever were not brought for care and less than 30% of the children brought for care were tested for malaria.
+To reduce the burden of malaria in the country, the High Burden, High Impact approach was introduced in November 2019.

-Unstable malaria zones: These areas have intermittent transmission of malaria (mainly the Sahelian-Saharan zone) and are impacted by epidemics; local inhabitants are therefore not sufficiently immune to malaria.
+- Unstable malaria zones: These areas have intermittent transmission of malaria (mainly the Sahelian-Saharan zone) and are impacted by epidemics; local inhabitants are therefore not sufficiently immune to malaria.

-Sporadic malaria zones: This is typical of the Saharan zone and the population has no immunity against malaria with all age groups being exposed to severe and complicated malaria infections.
+- Sporadic malaria zones: This is typical of the Saharan zone and the population has no immunity against malaria with all age groups being exposed to severe and complicated malaria infections.